-If you took a look around you at your circle of friends, would it surprise you to discover that at least half of them had some type of periodontal disease?
+If you take a look around you at your circle of friends, would it surprise you to discover that at least half of them had some type of periodontal disease?
 Periodontal disease is one of the most common chronic illnesses plaguing Americans, despite it being highly preventable.
 While early-stage gum disease is treatable and can be cured, more advanced gum disease needs a special type of management called periodontal care.

 Just because periodontal disease is common does not mean that it is harmless.
 If left untreated, gum disease can be quite dangerous and harmful to the individual who suffers from it.
 Gum disease can lead to a host of complications that can be life-threatening.
 It can cause a heart attack or stroke, for instance.
 It may also lead to Alzheimer’s or even lung cancer.
 People have died from complications from gum disease.
 Treating it quickly is vital to help ensure your best health.